AxisCommunications/acap-rs/README.md

   - Status: ⚠️ Alpha

 ### VAPIX API bindings

+All the VAPIX APIs are provided by a single crate:

 - `acap-vapix`: Bindings for various VAPIX APIs + credentials lookup.
   - Status: ⚠️ Alpha